Squamish Lil'wat Cultural Centre

 Hourly Guided Tours

 These guided tours are offered on the hour, every hour, from 10 AM – 4 PM daily.
 Friendly Cultural Ambassadors from both the Squamish and Lil’wat Nations share their culture and knowledge in this immersive cultural centre.
 The hourly guided tour includes a traditional welcome song, fifteen minute film and exhibit tour.
-General Admission includes access to the galleries and exhibits throughout the main level (Great Hall) and mezzanine.
+General Admission includes access to the galleries and exhibits throughout the main level (Great Hall) and mezzanine, and guided forest walks at 2 PM.
 After the tour, guests are encouraged to revisit areas of the museum that piqued their interest.

 Other Squamish Lil’wat Cultural Centre highlights include: